-You can play around with this!
-You can add two layers and not alternate them like I did above, you can add a monogram or embellishments!
+You can play around with this.
+Add two layers and not alternate them as I did above.
+Or add a monogram or embellishments.

-In the example below I did not alternate clothespins.
-I put all the clothespins on the bottom row then I added clothespins to another row above it.
+Another idea is to not alternate clothespins.
+Simply lay all the clothespins on the bottom row of the wire wreath then add clothespins to another row above it.

-From my Etsy shop, I created the clothespins wreaths below using an embroidery circle to place the clothespins on.
+From my Etsy shop, and in the examples below, I created the clothespins wreaths below using an embroidery circle to place the clothespins on.
 I spray painted the embroidery circle the same color as the clothespins.

 I still used hot glue throughout.
 This technique is even faster and cheaper.